 One flaw in these ratios is that in a period of economic stress, cash conversion cycles slow down; quick assets become less quick assets.
 Receivables take longer to collect, and inventory often takes longer to sell.
 For clients with highly coveted inventory (the “toilet paper effect” that we saw in March 2020, for example), supply chains can back up.
 Meanwhile, liabilities tend to have fixed payment dates and maturities and cannot be easily extended.

-Private business owners may also factor in their personal balance sheet when measuring liquidity.
-Maintaining dry powder outside of the business can be a valuable tool to improve liquidity quickly.
+Private business owners may also factor in their personal balance sheet during liquidity measurement.
+Maintaining dry powder outside of the business can be a valuable tool to quickly improve funding liquidity.
 For businesses with a single owner, the process of adding capital to your business is fairly straightforward, but for partnerships or family businesses with multiple shareholders, the process can be more complicated and require lengthy structuring and negotiation.
 In such situations, shareholder loans to the business may be the optimal structure.

 This table shows sources of Liquidity: short term to long term sources (cash, working capital, long-term assets), uses and need